-Khordong and Jangter, traditions practiced in Dropan Ling, a center founded by Chhimed Rigdzin Rinpoche, belong to the Nyingmapa school of Tibetan Buddhism.
+Khordong and Jangter, traditions practised in Dropan Ling, a centre founded by Chhimed Rigdzin Rinpoche, belong to the Nyingmapa school of Tibetan Buddhism.
 They are derived from teachings that reached Tibet in the eighth century thanks to Padmasambhava.
 Some of these teachings were discovered in later times.
 These include, for example, Jangter - the teachings discovered by Rigdzin Godem in the 14th century, and the teachings of the Khordong lineage, discovered by Nudan Dorje in the 19th century.
-Both of these lines are practiced in Khordong monasteries in Tibet and India, and thanks to Chhimed Rigdzin Rinpoche, Taklung Tsetrul Rinpoche, Chhimed Gyaltsen Rinpoche and other lamas, they are also available in Poland.
+Both of these lines are practised in Khordong monasteries in Tibet and India, and thanks to Chhimed Rigdzin Rinpoche, Taklung Tsetrul Rinpoche, Chhimed Gyaltsen Rinpoche and other lamas, they are also available in Poland.

 News from Dropan Ling

 The centre is open to visiting tourists every day from

 Visitors are requested to consider that their presence outside these hours may disrupt practice and disturb practitioners.

 Due to the recent cases of Covid-19 in the centre, all the visitors are requested to visit Drophan Ling only after making sure that they are not infectious, and wear a mask in the places of gathering at all times.

 News from Chhimed Rigdzin Society read more...